nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all friends : `list`
 Format: `list`<br>

-Shows a list of all of your MineCraft friends.
+Shows a list of all of your Minecraft friends.
+This command should be run after a `suggest` to relist all your friends.

 Example: